edHelper.com

 By Jennifer Kenny

 3 Unlike many abused drugs, steroids don't have immediate effects on the brain.
-The effects are on the physical aspects of the body.
+The effects are on the physical form of the body.
 So who might be using them?
 Ironically, the people who often use them without prescriptions are often the ones who appear to be taking the best care of their bodies.
 Who might that be?
 Athletes.

 Paragraphs 4 to 8: